Goord123/Ultimate-tic-tac-toe-2021-2022/README.md

 # Ultimate-tic-tac-toe
-Computer engineering

-1st Year
+1st Year of Computer engineering, 2021/2022
-2021/2022

 Ultimate tic tac toe game implemented in C in order to solidify knowledge of: